dkchiem/drive-flasher/README.md

 1. Insert your drive
 2. If the following alert pops up just after inserting the drive, press on "**Initialize...**" : <img src="screenshot.png" height="200" />
-3. Run the following command (`sudo` is needed to do the flashing):
+3. Run the following command in the Terminal (`sudo` is needed to do the flashing):

    > Note that it will also wipe everything on the drive.